Uni-Bo/Cricket_Score_Predictor/README.md

 ## Usage

 This repository contains the complete code for the Cricket Score Predictor system.
 To utilize this system for score predictions, please follow the instructions outlined in the project's directory.
 You can feed in relevant match data, and the predictor will deliver accurate score estimates.

-## Documentation

-We understand the significance of clarity and knowledge sharing.
-Therefore, the Cricket Score Predictor comes equipped with comprehensive documentation.
-The documentation provides insights into the project's design, algorithms used, and details of the dataset employed.
-You'll also find step-by-step instructions on setting up and using the predictor effectively.
-For detailed documentation, visit [here](https://github.com/Uni-Bo/Cricket_Score_Predictor/documentation).

-## Contributing

-We deeply appreciate your interest in contributing to the Cricket Score Predictor.
-However, at this moment, we are not accepting external contributions.
-Nevertheless, you are encouraged to fork this repository and adapt the predictor for your personal exploration or educational purposes.

 ## Acknowledgments